jeremiahsnapp/dev-lxc/README.md

     The custom image is only created when the `snapshot` command is used and is identified by the "c-" prefix on the image name.

-    `DevLXC::ChefServer#snapshot` controls the creation of a custom image.
+    `DevLXC::Server#snapshot` controls the creation of a custom image.

     Custom images can be used to save the changes that have been made in servers.
 	Later, when the servers are destroyed and recreated, they will start running with the changes